 Contact me to learn more about cover crops, waterways, buffer strips, conservation tillage, rural drainage, and other conservation practices.

 What do I like most about Butler County?
-The multitude of types of farming operations located within the county.
+The multitude of farming operations located within the county.

-Contact me to learn more about urban stormwater, erosion control, stream management, and restoration efforts.
+Contact me to learn more about urban drainage, stream erosion, aquatic pollution, watersheds, and other water resource issues.

 Natural Resource Conservation Services Staff

 Ohio's NRCS Mission: Helping Ohioans protect their land and our environment.